What to expect from your first visit to your obstetrician

 Your first appointment, normally between 8 and 12 weeks, will include a complete medical history and a thorough physical exam.
 This includes a pelvic exam, breast exam, urine test to check for preeclampsia (also called pregnancy high blood pressure), a pap smear and blood work.
 This is to check your overall health and identify any factors that put you at risk for pregnancy, birth or foetal complications.
 Depending on this, your obstetrician will discuss possible genetic testing and any specific warning signs and symptoms to watch for.

-Based on your health and risk factors, Dr Indika will together with you work out a schedule for subsequent appointments.
+Based on your health and risk factors, A/Prof Indika will together with you work out a schedule for subsequent appointments.

 How to prepare for your first visit